The Case for Earthing: Is The Science Legit?

 What Is Earthing?

-A small study involving 10 people found that grounding reduced blood viscosity— a cardiovascular risk factor — improved red blood cell spacing and enhanced overall circulation, offering potential cardiovascular benefits.
+A small study involving 10 people found that grounding reduced blood viscosity, a cardiovascular risk factor, improved red blood cell spacing, and enhanced overall circulation.
+The study, published in the Journal of Alternative and Complementary Medicine, offers potential cardiovascular implications, though it has not yet been replicated at a larger scale.

 What to Know About Earthing Research